Colorectal cancer

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 BRAFTOVI and certain other medicines can affect each other, causing side effects or affecting how BRAFTOVI or other medicines work.
 You should also avoid grapefruit products during treatment with BRAFTOVI.

-For BRAF positive metastatic colorectal cancer, please see BRAFTOVI full Prescribing Information, including Medication Guide, for additional information.
+Please see BRAFTOVI full Prescribing Information, including Medication Guide, for additional information.

 What is BRAFTOVI and MEKTOVI?